-MF 782 Advanced Models of Couples Therapy: 3 semester hours Advanced Models of Couples Therapy will provide an opportunity to become proficient in the application and function of models of couple's therapy beyond the introductory level of the master's class.
+Advanced Models of Couples Therapy will provide an opportunity to become proficient in the application and function of models of couple's therapy beyond the introductory level of the master's class.
 Students will have the opportunity to integrate theory with practice in class role plays and in actual client contact in the clinic.
 Students who have not had the Master's level introductory courses will have to do additional readings and in class work to demonstrate competency.

-MF 800 Strategic Human Resource Management: 3 semester hours
+MF 802 Advanced Cross Cultural Families: 3 semester hours